 The BA in International Affairs and BS in International Affairs programs cannot be combined as double majors, nor as double degrees.

-One course pertaining to qualitative or quantitative social science research methods from the following:
+One course pertaining to quantitative social science research methods, computer programming, or other quantitative competencies, from the following.

 APSC 3115Engineering Analysis III